Keeping the sabbath & the cult of busyness

-Steps to a Family Sabbath
+Steps to a Keeping the Sabbath as a Family

 The Jewish practice of sabbath got sadly warped by our Christian ancestors into a draconian thing to be suffered through.
 Church services that dragged on for hours on end, and then having to sit totally still and listen to yet more religious readings in our stuffy clothes without a lick of joy in sight pretty much killed the sabbath observance in American culture.
 But our ancestors got sabbath wrong and no matter your own religious beliefs you can learn from good sabbath practice for the good of your own life.

 We’re not Puritans anymore.
 We’re not required to keep sabbath.
 So you have to want to stop, to create empty space.
 Do you want more time for yourself and your relationships?
 Do you want to schedule time for self care and rest into your week?
 Are you willing to say no to some things so you can say yes to health?
 If so get really clear with why you want to create a sabbath.
 Because that will directly impact how you structure your rest.

 Traditionally Saturday (sundown on Friday to sundown on Saturday) is the Jewish sabbath day, and for Christians Sunday is traditional.
 However, practicing sabbath does not require that you stick to a particular day.
 I am an ordained Christian priest, Sunday is not a day of rest or renewal for me.
 It is a day of leading worship, meetings, and work.
 My family does sabbath on Saturday because of this.
 If you want to observe the sabbath of your faith tradition stick with the traditional day.
 But this is not at all required.